godotengine/godot-docs/getting_started/step_by_step/ui_main_menu.rst

 Without a single line of code, we have a precise and responsive main menu.

 Congratulations for getting there!
-You can download the `final menu <#>`__ to compare with your own.
+You can download the final menu :download:`ui_main_menu_design.zip <files/ui_main_menu_design.zip>` to compare with your own.
 In the next tutorial, you'll create a Game User Interface with bars and item counters.

 Break down the UI mockup